projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 Install ACRN Hypervisor
 ***********************

+1. Launch the ``ACRNSOS`` Service VM guest and log onto it (SSH is recommended but the console is available too).

+   .. important:: All the steps below are performed **inside** the Service VM guest that we built in the
+      previous section.

-1. Install the ACRN build tools and dependencies following the :ref:`install-build-tools-dependencies`
+#.
+Install the ACRN build tools and dependencies following the :ref:`install-build-tools-dependencies`

 #.
 Clone ACRN repo and check out the ``v2.5`` tag.